EBIvariation/eva-sub-cli/docs/input_file_overview.md

 ```

 Body: The body of the VCF file contains the actual variant data, with each row representing a single variant.
-The columns in the body are : CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO, FORMAT, Sample Columns
+The columns in the body are: CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO, FORMAT, Sample Columns

 ```
 #CHROM  POS  ID  REF  ALT  QUAL  FILTER  INFO  FORMAT  [SampleIDs...]